MicrosoftLearning/mslearn-ai-services/Instructions/setup.md

 ### .NET Core SDK

 1. Download and install from https://dotnet.microsoft.com/download (download .NET Core SDK - not just the runtime).
-If you are running the labs in this course on your own machine, you will need .NET 7.0 installed.
+If you are running the labs in this course on your own machine, you should have .NET 7.0.
+The labs have been tested against .NET 7.0, but 7.0 is currently out of support.
+You can use 8.0, but there may be some minor issues.
+Highly recommended to use the hosted environment.

 ### C++ Redistributable